Cyberwarfare: United States

+The United States topped the world in terms of cyberwarfare intent and capability, according to Harvard University's Belfer Center Cyber 2022 Power Index, above China, Russia, the United Kingdom and Australia.

+In June 2023, the National Security Agency and Apple were accused by the Russian Federal Security Service (FSB) of compromising thousands of iPhones, including those of diplomats from China, Israel, NATO members, and Syria.
+Kaspersky Lab said many of its senior staff and managers were also hit by the ongoing attack, which it first suspected in early 2023.
+The oldest traces of infiltration date back to 2019.
+Kaspersky Lab said it had not shared the findings with Russian authorities until the FSB announcement.

+Cyber mercenary

+A cyber mercenary is a non-state actor that carries out cyber attacks for Nation states for hire.
+State actors can use the cyber mercenaries as a front to try and distance themselves from the attack with plausible deniability.

 Cyberpeace

 The rise of cyber as a warfighting domain has led to efforts to determine how cyberspace can be used to foster peace.
 For example, the German civil rights panel FIfF runs a campaign for cyberpeace − for the control of cyberweapons and surveillance technology and against the militarization of cyberspace and the development and stockpiling of offensive exploits and malware.
 Measures for cyberpeace include policymakers developing new rules and norms for warfare, individuals and organizations building new tools and secure infrastructures, promoting open source, the establishment of cyber security centers, auditing of critical infrastructure cybersecurity, obligations to disclose vulnerabilities, disarmament, defensive security strategies, decentralization, education and widely applying relevant tools and infrastructures, encryption and other cyberdefenses.

 The topics of cyber peacekeeping and cyber peacemaking have also been studied by researchers, as a way to restore and strengthen peace in the aftermath of both cyber and traditional warfare.

 Cyber counterintelligence

 Cyber counter-intelligence are measures to identify, penetrate, or neutralize foreign operations that use cyber means as the primary tradecraft methodology, as well as foreign intelligence service collection efforts that use traditional methods to gauge cyber capabilities and intentions.